ahmedshuhel/blog/content/posts/2019-08-08/index.md

 I am in the process of overhauling my blog site hosted on Github.
 I have been using [Hexo](https://hexo.io/) for a while for the current one as my static site generator.
 It served me well.

 I will admit, I am not a regular blogger.
-Over the last year, I managed to publish only three "miro" posts.
+Over the last year, I managed to publish only three "micro" posts.
 Recently, I am thinking of becoming a bit more regular in documenting things that I am doing and interests me.
 To give myself a little incentive, I decided to migrate to [GatsbyJS](https://www.gatsbyjs.org/) and document the process along the way.

 This is the first post in a new series: Setting up your blog with GatsbyJS.